The Chat Piles of Picher, Oklahoma

 I still dream about them sometimes.
 The white dust in the air.
 The sting of a scraped knee.
 The way the sun caught the surface just right, like snow that might burn you alive.

-And they were beautiful.
+And they were all beautiful.